 |LCA demo at Ringling's last elephant show (Center: Sylvie Pomicter and LCA Founder Chris DeRose)|

-This is a major victory for elephants in entertainment, but long overdue.
+This was a major victory for elephants in entertainment, but long overdue.
 What's more, Ringling Bros. only retired the elephant act because it became cost prohibitive for them.
 They did not end the act because they had a change of heart, but because Ringling Bros. heard the outcry from activists and the general public.
-It had also become more difficult for Ringling Bros. as more and more cities have passed laws banning the use of the elephant bull hook.
-Still, the retirement is good news for the elephants who are no longer forced to perform the ridiculous circus acts that are not natural for them and are only brought about by fear, domination and beatings.
+It had also become more difficult for Ringling Bros. as more and more cities have passed laws banning the use of the elephant bullhook.
+Still, the retirement is good for the elephants who are no longer forced to perform the ridiculous circus acts that are not natural for them and are only brought about by fear, domination and beatings.

 Unfortunately, the elephants have "retired" to Ringling Bros.
 Center for Elephant Conservation, a facilty in Florida that breeds elephants for entertainment, chains them up at night and even loans them to zoos.
 LCA urges Ringling Bros. to send the elephants to a true sanctuary where they will get the space and humane treatment they need, and continues to fight to ban all animals from circuses.